Reactive dog training tips

 Window reactivity is a common issue with reactive dogs.
 For example, your dog may constantly bark at a person walking by the window to make them go away (or so your dog thinks).

 - Use a tie-down to teach your dog to stay in a certain spot away from the window.
 Baby gates can also keep your dog away from windows or fences if the same issue happens in the backyard.

 - Establish good recall.
 You can do so by getting your dog’s attention and calming them down when they get riled up.
 This is similar to counter conditioning, associating treats with certain verbal commands to get them away from specific areas in and around your home.

 If the training options above aren’t working for you, you may need help from a professional dog trainer.
-A behaviour rehab course can teach both you and your dog to handle reactivity and keep calm.
+A behavior rehab course can teach both you and your dog to handle reactivity and keep calm.

 Trips to the park can be a walk in the park!

 Having a reactive dog can be stressful, as you never know what could happen when you leave the house.
-For this reason, it’s essential to curb this behaviour as soon as possible with the tips above.
+For this reason, it’s essential to curb this behavior as soon as possible with the tips above.